JHurricane96/code_character_player_docs/overview.rst

 - Base

   - Each team has a base where the flag is positioned initially
-  - Park too many units near the base and you get docked points
+  - Park too many units near the base and you get docked points, 'cause winter's coming and your villagers really need that sugar from the enemy kingdom :(
-  - Dead units ready to be respawned can be respawned either at the base or at one of the towers that the player owns
+  - Dead units ready to be respawned can be respawned either at the base or at one of the towers that you own

 - Fire Ball